Isomorphism and embedding of Borel systems on full sets: Shifts of finite type

 \section{Shifts of finite type}

 We briefly recall the definitions of SFTs needed for Theorem \ref{thm:SFT-subsystems-implies-universality}.
 Let $G=(V,E)$ be a directed graph on finite vertex set $V$.
 Endow $E^{\mathbb{Z}}$ with the product topology, which is compact and metrizable.
-The shift of finite type (SFT) defined by $G$ is the subshift $X_{G}\subseteq E^{\mathbb{Z}}$ consisting of bi-infinite paths through the graph, that is The shift transformation $S:X_{G}\rightarrow X_{G}$ is defined by
+The shift of finite type (SFT) defined by $G$ is the subshift $X_{G}\subseteq E^{\mathbb{Z}}$ consisting of bi-infinite paths through the graph, that is